German stocks - Factors to watch on August 12

 Indicated 0.1 percent higher

-The company said cargo at Frankfurt airport was down 0.6 percent in July.
+The company said Frankfurt airport cargo volumes rose 1.2 percent in July.

 Related news